biodash/biodash.github.io/content/codeclub-setup/index.md

 If you get an error instead, please try to troubleshoot it.
 Updating R itself may be necessary, see [here](/codeclub-novice/#updating-r) for instructions.
 You can also send the [organizers of Code Club](https://biodash.github.io/codeclub-about/#organizers) an email.
+And if you can't get it to work yet, you can always use OSC for the time being, see the [setup instructions further up on this page](/codeclub-setup/#osc).

 <br>